Jeff Bezos: Early life and education

 Bezos attended the Student Science Training Program at the University of Florida.
 He was high school valedictorian, a National Merit Scholar, and a Silver Knight Award winner in 1982.
-In his graduation speech, Bezos told the audience he dreamed of the day when mankind would colonize space.
+In his graduation speech, Bezos told the audience that he dreamed of the day when mankind would colonize space.
 A local newspaper quoted his intention "to get all people off the earth and see it turned into a huge national park".

+After graduating from high school in 1982, Bezos attended Princeton University.
+He initially majored in physics but later switched to electrical engineering and computer science.
+In 2018, during a talk at the Economic Club of Washington, D.C., Bezos revealed that, some thirty years ago, his Princeton classmate Yasantha Rajakarunanayake had defeated him in solving a mathematical problem, causing him to give up on his dreams of becoming a theoretical physicist.

-In 1986, he graduated summa cum laude from Princeton University with a 4.2 GPA and a Bachelor of Science in Engineering degree (B.S.E.) in electrical engineering and computer science; he was also a member of Phi Beta Kappa.
-While at Princeton, Bezos was a member of the Quadrangle Club, one of Princeton's 11 eating clubs.
-In addition, he was elected to Tau Beta Pi and was the president of the Princeton chapter of the Students for the Exploration and Development of Space (SEDS).
+Bezos was a member of the Quadrangle Club, one of Princeton's 11 eating clubs.
+Additionally, he was the president of the Princeton chapter of the Students for the Exploration and Development of Space (SEDS).
+He had a 4.2 GPA and was elected to Phi Beta Kappa and Tau Beta Pi.
+Bezos graduated from Princeton in 1986 with a Bachelor of Science in Engineering (BSE), summa cum laude.

 Business career

 Early career

 After Bezos graduated from college in 1986, he was offered jobs at Intel, Bell Labs, and Andersen Consulting, among others.
 He first worked at Fitel, a fintech telecommunications start-up, where he was tasked with building a network for international trade.
-Bezos was promoted to head of development and director of customer service thereafter.
+Bezos was promoted to head of development and director of customer service.
 He transitioned into the banking industry when he became a product manager at Bankers Trust from 1988 to 1990.
-He then joined D. E. Shaw & Co, a newly created hedge fund with a strong emphasis on mathematical modelling in 1990 until 1994.
+From 1990 to 1994, he worked at D. E. Shaw & Co, a newly created hedge fund with a strong emphasis on mathematical modelling.
 Bezos became D. E. Shaw's fourth senior vice-president by age 30.